gorillatechrepo/AKAssignment/README.md

 -   To improve readability, I created multiple terraform files that any DevOps engineer could effortlessly navigate to locate relevant information.
 -   I assigned variables to areas that would require future modifications, thus enhancing the code's flexibility to suit user needs.
+-   I chose to omit the app_key for secuirty reasons.
+This script will work on asll regions assuming the variables are define correctly, a new app_key is generated and the inventory.yml file is updated with the appropriate public ip addresses.